 If you like spicy food, you’ll find plenty of uses for fresh Cayenne peppers.
 You can dice them and toss them into salads, salsas and relishes.
 Or, use them to liven up meals like chili con carne.
 Keep the seeds to one side – you can use them to grow new plants (more on this below).

 If you’ve got a big harvest, you might want to preserve some peppers by drying them out.
-Dried Cayenne pepper is ideal for making homemade chili powder and red pepper flakes, which you can use to season everything from curries to steaks.
+Dried Cayenne pepper is ideal for making homemade chili powder and red pepper flakes, which you can use to season everything like curries, steaks, and Mexican corn.
 Here are a few ways to dry out Cayenne peppers.

 Food dehydrator: Take your washed, dried Cayenne peppers, cut off the stems, slice them lengthwise and take out the seeds.
 Next, spread them out evenly across the trays, seed side up.
 Then go ahead and dehydrate at 120°F (50°C) for 6 to 12 hours.